slackpad/hashtagtodo-redux/README.md

 ## How It Works

 1. Add `#todo` anywhere in your calendar event title.
-2. The script highlights the event in **orange** to show it's being tracked.
+2. The script highlights the event in **tangerine** to show it's being tracked.
-3. If it's not marked **gray**, it gets rolled forward one day when it becomes overdue.
+3. If it's not marked **graphite**, it gets rolled forward one day when it becomes overdue.
-4. You mark it done simply by **changing the event color to gray**.
+4. You mark it done simply by **changing the event color to graphite**.
 5. That’s it!

 The script runs in the background: